a-sit-plus/warden-supreme/docs/docs/testing.md

 # Testing Strategy

-!!! tip "New in Warden Supreme 1.2.0"
+!!! tip "New since Warden Supreme 1.0.5/1.1.4"
-    Warden Supreme 1.2.0 adds the `at.asitplus.warden:generator` test utility.
+    Warden Supreme 1.0.5/1.1.4 add the `at.asitplus.warden:generator` test utility.
 It replaces the home-grown certificate chain builders previously needed for generated Android attestations and is exercised by Warden Supreme's own test suite.
 See [Attestation Generator](generator.md) for details.